MarkoSterk/CalciumWaveDetection/readme.md

 Fbinsig.txt --> array like structure with shape (number of recorded frames, number of cells) Fkoordinate.txt --> array like structure with shape (number of cells, 2): x, y coordinates

+algorithm is in the file 'wave_detection.py' and takes the beforementioned .txt files
++ a few parameters which are set in the file (explanations are in the file).

 Result is of the same shape as the binarized activity array with values corresponding to the waves each cell belongs to.
 Example: all cells with value 52 in the resulting array belong to the same event with number 52.
 Each wave can therefore be reconstructed by extracting cells